digitalocean/terraform-provider-digitalocean/examples/byoip/README.md

 ## Notes

-- BYOIP prefixes are created outside of Terraform and are read-only in Terraform
+- BYOIP prefixes can be created using the `digitalocean_byoip_prefix` resource or managed outside of Terraform
 - The prefix must be in "ACTIVE" status before IPs can be assigned to resources.
 - IP addresses listed by `digitalocean_byoip_addresses` are already assigned to resources.
 - To allocate new IPs from the BYOIP prefix, use `digitalocean_reserved_ip` resource.